Professor, The Saul R. Korey Department of Neurology

 Associate Professor, Dominick P. Purpura Department of Neuroscience

 To better understand the pathophysiology and design better methods to treat catastrophic early life epilepsies, we are developing and studying new models of early life epilepsy.
 These include models of symptomatic infantile spasms that recapitulate most of the features of the human condition.
-Several projects are under way to elucidate the pathophysiology of infantile spasms.
-Furthermore, we are conducting preclinical trials to find better treatments for spasms and the associated comorbidities.
+Several projects are under way to (a) elucidate the pathophysiology of infantile spasms, and (b) conduct preclinical trials to find better treatments for spasms and the associated comorbidities.
 Our studies have provided preclinical evidence for new potential treatments with disease modifying properties for these early life epileptic encephalopathies, such as mTOR inhibitor, carisbamate and a new vigabatrin analog.

 Rett syndrome is one of the major causes of mental retardation and epilepsy.
 Most of these patients have mutations in the MeCP2 gene and also manifest abnormal stereotypic movements and autonomic dysfunction.
 Despite the devastating course of the disease, two independent laboratories have recently demonstrated that, in mice, phenotypic reversal can be achieved by restoring the normal function of MeCP2.
 We are using a mouse model of Rett syndrome to determine how pathogenic mutations of MeCP2 may interfere with the function and physiology of structures involved in the control of motor system and seizures, like the substantia nigra and how these processes may be reversed by appropriate therapeutic interventions.